 Rightly or wrongly, if parents do not play an active role in giving their child homework help, for example, it does not occur to the learner that their parents may be able to help them since they do not attend their maths classes.

 On the other hand, being at home could be a way of avoiding maths, especially if solving math problems and answering maths quizzes makes them anxious.

-By placing maths in a familiar context, you will familiarise yourself with the math concepts and increase your children’s confidence asking you questions.
+By placing maths in a familiar context, you'll familiarise yourself with the math concepts and increase your kid's confidence in asking you questions.
 All children are capable of learning math, so prepare to be surprised!

 The same goes for mathematics.
 Whether it's fractions, decimals, arithmetic, the calculation of sums or graphing, just because you struggled with a topic as a child, it does not necessarily mean that your child will have the same difficulties.

 Read about how useful the times table are here.

 However, you can use your child's studies as an opportunity to get over your own fears.